chapter four

 • Preventing abuse of our business logic

-APIs expose access to sensitive data and operations in our systems and it’s clear that we must protect them.
-But what are we protecting them against?
+APIs expose access to sensitive data and operations in our systems, and it’s clear that we must protect them.
+But what are we protecting them from?
 What do API vulnerabilities look like and how are they exploited?
 How do we defend our APIs against those vulnerabilities?
-How and when do we know that we’ve done enough to mitigate the risks to our APIs?
+How and when do we know we’ve done enough to mitigate risks to our APIs?
 If these questions are bugging you, you’ve come to the right place.
-In this chapter, we examine the OWASP Top 10 API Security threats and we learn to mitigate them.
+In this chapter, we examine Open Worldwide Application Security Project’s (OWASP’s) list of API security threats and learn to mitigate them.

-OWASP is a nonprofit organization created by Mark Curphey in 2001 to support a host of community-driven projects in cybersecurity.
-In 2003, OWASP launched its signature Top 10 Web Application Security Risks, which has since been regularly updated, with the latest list published in 2023 (https://owasp.org/www-project-top-ten/).
-As a developer, OWASP is your first stop to understand what kinds of threats your applications are facing and how to deal with them.
+OWASP is a not-for-profit organization created by Mark Curphey in 2001 to support a host of community-driven projects in cybersecurity.
+In 2003, OWASP launched its signature top 10 list of web-application security risks, which has since been updated regularly.
+OWASP is your first stop for understanding what kinds of threats your applications face and how to deal with them.

 4.1 Running the code examples